design-automation/gs-json/README.md

 # gs-JSON

-gs-JSON is a domain agnostic spatial modelling file format that integrates geometry and semantics.
+gs-JSON is a domain agnostic spatial modelling file format that combines geometry and semantics.

+# Conceptual Overview
+gs-JSON uses model topology as the organising framework for defining both geometry and semantics.

 Geometry includes both polygonal and spline based geometric entities.
-Semantics consists of key-value pairs linked to entities in the model in two ways:
+Semantics consists of key-value pairs linked to entities in the model.
-1. by specifying *attributes* linked to geometric entities at specific topological levels, and/or
-1. by specifying *properties* linked to nested collections of geometric entities.

-These two approaches (attributes and properties) to adding semantics to a model are based on existing approaches in specific domains.
-Attributes are similar to the way sematics are specified in existing geospatial file formats such as geojson.
-However, in gs-JSON, the concept of attributes have been further generalised, allowing them to be added to topological levels that are implicit within the geometry.
-Properties are similar to the way semantics are specified in existing product modelling file formats such as the various STEP formats.
-Geometric entities can be groups into collections, and possible organised into part-whole hierarchies, with properties being specified for each level of the hierarchy.
-However, gs-JSON does not specify any domain-specific semantics.

-# Geometry
-Geometric entities are interconnected into a topological hierarchy.

-## Topological Hierarchy
+## Topology
 The topological hierarchy is follows:
 * 0D Topology
   * POINT = a point is space.
-  * VERTEX = a geometric node linked to a POINT.
+  * VERTEX = a location in space associated with a single POINT.
 * 1D Topology
   * EDGE = a line or curve bounded by start and end VERTICES.
   * WIRE = a set of one or more connected EDGES, either open or closed.
 * 2D Topology
   * FACE = a surface bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.

+####Points
+All geometric entities references arrays of POINTS.
+Multiple geometric entities can reference the same POINTS.
+For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
+Each POINT is therefore referenced by three vertices.

 #### Wires
 Each WIRE has: